-Our supplier base allows us to develop more strategic, long-term
+Our supplier base allows us to develop more strategic, long-term partnerships that create mutually beneficial outcomes, while building greater trust and transparency between our businesses.

-Case Study Cotton On Connect 2024
+Cotton On Connect 2024

 Our product is something we're really proud of.
 Creating something that sparks joy in our customers and team is pretty special, and we see it as a privilege.
 With this privilege comes great responsibility, and we take our role seriously.